anmpog/personal-site-astro/src/blog/build-a-spotify-widget-pt-2.md

   - The use of `localhost` in the redirect URI field is not allowed.
 Instead we must use `http://127.0.0.1:<port>`.
 The default address that Netlify CLI spins up a server at is `http://localhost:8888`, so we should make our address: `http://127.0.0.1:8888/callback`.

-- You can ignore the "Bundle IDs" and "Android Packages" fields/leave them blank.
+- You can ignore the "Bundle IDs" and "Android Packages" fields and leave them blank.
 - For the purposes of this tutorial, in the "APIs Used" section select only the "Web API" option.

 After you've registered an application with the Spotify developer portal, you will want to make note of your application's Client ID, as well as your Client Secret.
 If you don't feel like writing them down, they will remain available in the Spotify developer portal for later viewing.